 Keeping Old Clothes Will Not Help Motivate You to Lose Weight

-Personally, I keep one pair of tighter shorts to motivate me.
-I use them to gauge my progress, but they almost fit.
-It is kind on like a waist circumference test that uses shorts instead of a tape measure.
+Personally, I keep one pair of tighter shorts to motivate me, but the larger ones that are too big, I donate.
+I use the smaller pairs to gauge my progress, but they almost fit.
+It is kind of like a waist circumference test that uses shorts instead of a tape measure.
 I also use a tighter pair of shorts to gauge my weight gain on weekends and holidays.
 Since they are tight, they remind me not to overeat.
 It works as motivation for me to limit regain.
 I find this more accurate than a scale because waistline is a better measure of body fat than body weight from a scale.

 Buy new clothes now at your current size and enjoy your weight loss.
 Consider this a celebration of your success.
 Don’t buy clothes for the future you.
 You will make it there, but wait to buy a smaller size.
 I guess it is ok to buy a single pair at 34 if you wear a 36, but don’t jinx yourself by purchasing multiple pairs when you are not there yet.
 Use the thoughts of your new wardrobe be motivation but hold off buying it until you get there.

 Don’t let the past weigh you down.
 Clean out your closet.
 As you sort through your old clothes to get rid of some of them, you will find some that fit that you did not know you had.
 It is sort of like going treasure hunting.
 If they do not fit, donate them or give them to friends.
 The act of getting rid of the clothes from heavier times will feel good to part with the past.